 Each share of Preferred Stock entitles the holder to convert the share of Preferred Stock into the number of shares of common stock resulting from multiplying \$100 by the conversion price.
-The conversion price is 85% of the average of the lowest three intra-day trading prices for the Company's common stock during the 10 trading days immediately preceding the conversion date, but the conversion price may not exceed \$0.1967.
+The conversion price is 75% of the average of the three lowest intra-day trading prices for the Company's common stock during the 10 trading days immediately preceding the conversion date.
+The conversion price may not exceed \$0.1967.
 The warrants are subject to equitable adjustment in connection with a stock split, stock dividend or similar transaction.
-The warrants entitle the holder to purchase up to 22,877,478 shares of common stock of the Company on or before the third anniversary of the issuance date of the warrants at \$0.1967 per share.
+The warrants entitle the holder to purchase up to 22,877,478 shares of common stock of the Company at \$0.1967 per share.
+The warrants expire three years after the date of issuance.